On the existence of powerful p-values and e-values for composite hypotheses: Introduction

 Consider a universe of distributions $\Pi$ on a sample space $(\X,\mathcal F)$, where $\X$ is a Polish space.
 The data are generated according to some $\mathbb{P} \in \Pi$.
 Let $\P$ and $\Q$ be disjoint subsets of $\Pi$.
 When we say we are testing $\P$, we mean that we are testing the null hypothesis $\mathbb{P} \in \P$.
 When we say we are testing $\P$ against $\Q$, we mean additionally that the alternative hypothesis is $\mathbb{P} \in \Q$.

-We ask (and answer) two central questions in this paper.
-The first one is: \begin{quote} \textbf{Q1.} Given a null $\P$ and an alternative $\Q$, when can we find an \emph{exact} p-value for $\P$ that has nontrivial power under $\Q$?
+We ask (and answer) several central questions in this paper.
+The first one is: \begin{quote}

+\textbf{(Q-exact-p).} Given a null $\P$ and an alternative $\Q$, when can we find an \emph{exact} p-value for $\P$ that has nontrivial power under $\Q$?
 To elaborate, we would like to find a $[0,1]$-valued random variable $T$ that is exactly uniform for every $P\in\P$, but is stochastically smaller than uniform under every $Q \in \Q$. \end{quote}

-The second central question in this paper is the following: \begin{quote} \textbf{Q2.} Given a null $\P$ and an alternative $\Q$, does there exist an \emph{exact} e-value for $\P$ that has nontrivial power under $\Q$?
+The second central question in this paper is the following: \begin{quote} \textbf{(Q-exact-e).} Given a null $\P$ and an alternative $\Q$, when does there exist an \emph{exact} e-value for $\P$ that has nontrivial power under $\Q$?
 To elaborate, we would like to find a nonnegative random variable $X$ such that $\E^P[X] = 1$ for every $P\in\P$, but $\E^Q[\log X] > 0$ (or $\E^Q[X] > 1$) for every $Q \in \Q$. \end{quote} We will provide a complete answer to both questions in this paper, when $\P$ and $\Q$ are convex polytopes in the space of probability measures on $\X$.
 The solution is surprisingly clean and will be explained soon below.

-We also answer the non-exact versions of both problems, where we only require the p-value $T$ to be stochastically larger than uniform under any $P \in \P$: \begin{quote} \textbf{Q3.} Given a null $\P$ and an alternative $\Q$, does there exist a p-value for $\P$ that has nontrivial power against $\Q$? \end{quote} Or, for the e-value, we require that $\E^P[X]\leq 1$ for any $P \in \P$: \begin{quote} \textbf{Q4.} Given a null $\P$ and an alternative $\Q$, does there exist an e-value for $\P$ that has nontrivial power against $\Q$? \end{quote} For these non-exact problems, we can still provide a clean characterization of the existence for both \textbf{Q3} and \textbf{Q4}.

-An immediate question following \textbf{Q1}-\textbf{Q4} is the following: \begin{quote} \textbf{Q5.} Suppose that we know the p/e-values in \textbf{Q1-Q4} exist.
-How can we construct powerful, or even optimal, ones? \end{quote} This question is important for the application of our ideas in hypothesis testing.
+We also answer the non-exact versions of both problems, where we only require the p-value $T$ to be stochastically larger than uniform under any $P \in \P$: \begin{quote} \textbf{(Q-general-p).} Given a null $\P$ and an alternative $\Q$, when does there exist a p-value for $\P$ that has nontrivial power against $\Q$? (see Terminology below.) \end{quote} Or, for the e-value, we require that $\E^P[X]\leq 1$ for any $P \in \P$: \begin{quote} \textbf{(Q-general-e).} Given a null $\P$ and an alternative $\Q$, when does there exist an e-value for $\P$ that has nontrivial ``e-power'' against $\Q$? (see Terminology below.) \end{quote} For these non-exact problems, we can still provide a clean characterization of the existence for both \textbf{(Q-general-p)} and \textbf{(Q-general-e)}.
+An immediate follow-up question is: \begin{quote} \textbf{(Q-power).} Suppose that we know the p-values or e-values in the above questions do exist.
+How can we algorithmically construct powerful, or even optimal, ones? \end{quote} This question is important for the application of our ideas in hypothesis testing.